Compare internet providers in Indiana

 Sometimes, you might require faster download speeds.
 This is the case if you plan to do online gaming, download large files for work or have many devices connected at the same time.
 There are two providers in the Hoosier State who offer near or at gigabit speeds to accommodate your needs.

-- AT&T: AT&T fiber optic internet offers download speeds as fast as 1,000 Mbps.
+- AT&T: AT&T fiber optic internet offers download speeds as fast as 4,700 Mbps, depending on your area.

-- Xfinity: Xfinity’s cable options include a high-speed plan with download speeds of 987 Mbps.
+- Xfinity: Xfinity’s cable options include a high-speed plan with download speeds of 3,000 Mbps, depending on your area.

 Cheapest internet in Indiana